-Brothers M. Mondays is our tradition of sharing our excitement about our chickens every Monday in May.
+Brothers M. Mondays in May is our tradition of sharing our excitement about our chickens every Monday in May.

 We still needed more brooder area, but I really didn’t want to dedicate more area to just brooders so I came up with the idea of fold up brooders that hang on the wall.